untypedjay/tech-to-go/c#/constructor_destructor.md

 # Destructor

-- called before the Garbage Collection releases an object
+* called before the Garbage Collection releases an object
+* not defined when memory cleanup is performed

 ```csharp
 public class A {